PSAILA LAB

 HUMAN BONE MARROW ORGANOIDS FOR DISEASE MODELLING, DISCOVERY AND VALIDATION OF THERAPEUTIC TARGETS IN HEMATOLOGICAL MALIGNANCIES

-Khan AO, Colombo, M, Reyat JS, Wang G, Rodriguez-Romera R, Wen WX, Murphy L, Grygielska B, Mahoney C, Stone A, Croft A, Bassett D, Poologasundarampillai G, Roy A, Gooding S, Rayes K, Machlus KM, Psaila B. Cancer Discovery 2023
+Khan AO, Colombo, M, Reyat JS, Wang G, Rodriguez-Romera R, Wen WX, Murphy L, Grygielska B, Mahoney C, Stone A, Croft A, Bassett D, Poologasundarampillai G, Roy A, Gooding S, Rayes K, Machlus KM, Psaila B. Cancer Discovery 2023.
+Altimetric Score 260.
+6th highest scoring article for this journal for outputs of a similar age.

 IN UTERO ORIGIN OF MYELOFIBROSIS PRESENTING IN ADULT MONOZYGOTIC TWINS AFTER A PROLONGED DISEASE LATENCY.

 Sousos N, Leathlobhair MN, Simoglou Kaaral C, Louka E, Bienz N, Royston D, Clark SA, Hamblin A, Howard K, Matthews V, George B, Roy A, Psaila B, Edge DC, Mead AJ.
-Nature Medicine (in press)
+Nature Medicine 2022

 DEVELOPMENTAL STAGE- AND SITE-SPECIFIC TRANSITIONS IN LINEAGE SPECIFICATION AND GENE REGULATORY NETWORKS IN HUMAN HEMATOPOIETIC STEM AND PROGENITOR CELLS